The Raphael Freshwater Memorial Association

 Overview

 The Raphael Freshwater Memorial Association (Charity Number 313890) was incorporated on 28 March 1961 as a private company limited by guarantee.
 The charity promotes religious education and observance within the tenets of Orthodox Judaism and is involved in the relief of poverty.
-With an annual expenditure of approximately £12 million (FY 2024), the charity makes grants to organisations and institutions operating in these charitable fields, supporting educational and religious institutions both in Great Britain and abroad.
-The charity is primarily funded through investment income (£9.36 million in FY 2024) and donations (£1.25 million), though it experienced investment losses of £1.63 million in the most recent financial year.
-The organization operates through a small board of four trustees, none of whom receive remuneration.
+With total income of approximately £10.6 million and expenditure of approximately £12 million in its latest financial year, the charity makes grants to organisations and institutions operating in these charitable fields, supporting educational and religious institutions both in Great Britain and abroad.
+The charity is primarily funded through investment income and donations.
+The organisation operates through a small board of trustees, none of whom receive remuneration.

 Funding Priorities